Wheeler Ruml

 UNH CS on Google Maps.

 If you're on campus, my office is Kingsbury N215D.
-My office hours for Spring 2022 are Mondays noon-1pm, but feel free to email me to set up an alternate time.
-I'm open to meeting in-person or via zoom/skype/meet/etc, whatever works best for you.
+My office hours for Fall 2024 are Mondays 11am-noon, but feel free to email me to set up an alternate time.
+I'm open to meeting in-person or via teams/zoom, whatever works best for you.

-If you're not on campus but wish you were, there are webcams in nearby Portsmouth and one on Route 4 towards Newington.
+If you're not on campus but wish you were, there are webcams on Route 4 near Newington.

 Personal